parser-regex: Regex based parsers

 • You need more powerful parsing capabilities than just submatch extraction

-• You need to parse a sequence type that is not supported by these regex libraries
+• You need to parse a sequence that is not supported by the above libraries

-For a more detailed comparison of regex libraries, see here.
+For a detailed comparison of regex libraries, see here.

 Contributing